This post contains affiliate links.

 Just be aware that there is also Lost Cities: The Board Game which much bigger (and completely different) so make sure you’re buying the card game version.

 This is billed as a three player game but it can be played by two with minor adaptations so I’m adding it to the list.

 Five Second Rule has two parts – the cards and the timer – but we leave the timer behind and just use our phones.
 To play, read the category to your partner and they must name three things in it before five seconds are up.
 If they fail, you get a chance, but you can’t rename anything that’s already been listed.

 The Five Second Rule is light, fun, and makes for a great drinking game.
 I guarantee it’ll be much harder than you think to answer the questions under pressure.

 6. Travel Chess Set

-If you’re looking for something a little more intense than these small travel games, chess fits the bill.
-This travel set is interesting because the pieces are magnetic and the board is soft, so it folds to the size of a checkbook.
+If you’re looking for games for 2 people that are a little more intense than those listed above, chess fits the bill.
+This specific set is one of the best small board games for travel because the pieces are magnetic and it folds to the size of a checkbook.
 Personally, I will never let Daniel see this because he’ll buy it and make me play with him, but I still thought the rest of you might like to know.

 7. Gin Rummy